shaazzz/TelegramProblemBot/README.md

+## steps

-1 - install node js and npm latest version
+1. install node js and npm latest version

-2 - download repository and run 'npm install' in folder
+2. download repository and run 'npm install' in folder

-3 - change initUsers and initProblems if you want
+3. change initUsers and initProblems if you want

-4 - run 'npm run --silent build' and enter bot token and admin password
+4. run 'npm run --silent build' and enter bot token and admin password

-5 - you can turn on the bot by 'npm start'
+5. you can turn on the bot by 'npm start'